 How To Edit Your WordPress User Profile

-The Users Profile screen lets you specify your name and how it will be displayed on your site, your e-mail address for admin purposes, and additional personal information and optional settings associated with your WordPress user account.
+The Profile screen lets you how your name will be displayed on your site, your e-mail address for administrative purposes, and other personal information and optional settings related to your WordPress user account.

-In this tutorial, you will learn about changing WordPress user profiles.
+In this article, you will learn about editing WordPress user profiles.

-You will also learn how to set up an information section that automatically shows up in the “Author Archives” section of your blog and how to use this feature to better promote yourself or your business online.
+You will also learn how to create a “resources” section that automatically displays on your blog in the “Author Archives” section and how to use this feature to better promote yourself and your business online.

-Hover over this section with your mouse and it expands to display an image of your Gravatar, your name and username, and links pointing to your “Profile Screen” and a “Log Out” link …
+Hover over this area with your mouse and it will expand with an image of your Gravatar, your name and username, and links pointing to your “Profile Screen” and a “Log Out” link …

-Another way to access your user profile area using the main navigation menu is to go to Users > Your Profile …
+You can also access your user profile using the dashboard navigation menu by going to Users > Your Profile …

-The Profile area contains various subsections that allow you to manage information about your WordPress user account.
+The Profile section contains a number of subsections that allow you to manage information about your WordPress user account.

 - Personal Options